-A dove has nine main feathers on each of the two wings which are utilized to provide lift and propel it forward.
+A dove has nine main feathers on each of the two wings utilized to lift and propel it forward.
 It also has five main tail feathers that act as a rudder to guide the dove in flight.
-The feathers of a dove are also unique in that they curl up and instead of down like other birds.
+The feathers of a dove are also unique in that they curl up instead of down like other birds.
 Let us explore each of these characteristics of the dove.

 Nine Main Feathers on the Starboard Side.

-For those that do not understand the term “starboard” allow me to explain.
+For those that do not understand the term “starboard,” allow me to explain.